-It is not possible to learn a complex skill just by reading and following some instructions.
-In fact, nobody would be able to write such instructions in a complete way.
-Instead, it becomes more important than otherwise to engage in the task - in our case to solve modelling problems - to make experiences, and then to learn by reflecting over these experiences.
-The reflective step is a key aspect of the principle of "learning by doing".
-It can help you to make observations and generalizations, and become more aware of your own thought processes.
+In particular, it is not possible to perform a complex skill just by reading and following some instructions.
+Nobody would even be able to write such instructions in a complete way.
+Instead, it becomes essential to engage in a task to make experiences, and then to learn by reflecting on these experiences.
+This enables you to make observations and generalizations, and become more aware of your own thought processes.

-Then, when you practice with the purpose of developing a process such as your problem solving ability, it makes little sense to only consider the end result.
-You may have learned a lot when you struggled, independently of how experienced you are or how close you came to a solution.
-So what you have learned is relative - you have improved.
-This is the most important aspect, because if you know how to improve and continue to do so, you can in the long run reach any reasonable level.
+Then, when you develop processes such as thinking and problem solving, it makes little sense to only consider the end result.
+You will learn when you struggle, independently of how experienced you are or how close you come to a solution.
+And if you are able to improve over and over again, you can in the long run reach any reasonable level.

-I would then say that I have made a sufficient basic effort if:
+So I have made a sufficient effort if:

-Then what would characterize a very good performance?
-We must here inevitably focus on good solutions, allowing this to become a matter of subjective judgement as necessary.
-Additionally, we may expect that everything around the solution should also be good.
-This makes some sense since if we consistently work with good processes, values and attitudes, we will increasingly succeed with even more challenging problems.
-So we could consider:
+Then what would characterize a "very good" performance?
+We must here inevitably focus on the quality of the solutions in an absolute sense, including subjective judgement as necessary.
+Additionally, we should expect that everything around the solution should also be of high quality.

-I find it reasonable to think that for a "very good" performance, these qualities should be present to the highest level that can reasonably be expected given the circumstances.
-Note that there is a very large variation in how this can be achieved and where the emphasis is.
-Then, for a "good" performance, these qualities should be clearly demonstrated to some extent.
+I find it reasonable to think that for a "very good" performance, these qualities should be present to the highest level that can reasonably be expected.
+Note that there is a very large variation in how this can be achieved.
+For a "good" performance, these qualities should be clearly demonstrated to some extent.

 Finally, be aware that it is not possible to write about this in a perfect or complete way - an interpretation is required, and you may even disagree.
 So it is ultimately about developing your own sense of judgement.